fewkz/cells/README.md

 print(pointsText.value) -- You have 200 points.
 ```

+Note: Right now, derived cells will be calculated as soon as they're created.
+This behavior will be changed in the future: [#3](https://github.com/fewkz/cells/issues/3)

 ## Batching

 You can use the `batch` function to update multiple cells at once, and only